Calendar Reset Leveraged ETFs

 Performance Reset Period: Each ETF “resets” its performance target regularly at a defined point in time.

-“Calendar Reset” ETF: This type of ETF introduced by Tradr ETFs offers a specified amount of leverage for a period other than a single day, including a calendar week, calendar month or calendar quarter.
-More on this later.
+Non-Daily Reset ETF: This type of ETF, which was introduced by Tradr ETFs, offers a specified amount of leverage for a period other than a single day, including a calendar month or calendar quarter.

 Daily Reset Leveraged ETFs for Daily Trading